02 Sep Harnessing Neuroplasticity

 - Rhodes Scholar National Semi-Finalist

 - American Psychological Association Early Career Achievement Award

 - Stanford University Center for International Conflict and Negotiation Fellowship

 - U.S. Department of Homeland Security Graduate Fellowship

 - NASA Ames human factors researcher

 - Recipient of over 30 additional paid awards and grants

 This online workshop will give you instant access to 5 hours of video content, accessible via streaming on our website.
-You can view the course content in your own time and re-watch as many times as you like.
+You can view the course content in your own time, there is no time limit on access.